 – Gary A. Debele

-Introduction; Recognizing the High-Conflict Custody Case; Legal Representation in the High-Conflict Matter; Minnesota Rules of Professional Conduct; Special Concerns in High-Conflict Custody Matters; Appendix A – Annotated Model Stipulation and Order to Appoint Parenting Consultant/Coordinator Form
+Introduction; Recognizing the High-Conflict Custody Case; Legal Representation in the High-Conflict Matter; Minnesota Rules of Professional Conduct; Special Concerns in High-Conflict Custody Matters; Appendix A – Annotated Sample Form: Stipulation and Order to Appoint Parenting Consultant

 Custody Modification and Relocation in Minnesota